 Keeping your dog mentally stimulated is just as important as physical stimulation, such as walking.
 A lot of people may assume that as long as your dog gets a good run then that’s all the exercise they need.
 This may be the case for some dogs, but younger and more energetic breeds need a “job” to help keep their mind busy throughout the day so that they don’t fall into bad habits and become destructive or bored.
-At Get Set Pet we have put together a list of toys, treats, games and tips to help you and your dog have lots of fun and feel calm and content by the end of it.
+At Get Set Pet we have put together a list of dog toys, dog treats, dog games and tips to help you and your dog have lots of fun and feel calm and content by the end of it.

 A dog’s nose possesses up to 300 million olfactory receptors compared to only around 6 million in humans and the part of the dog’s brain that analyses smells is 40 times greater than ours, which to put it simply, means that dogs rely on their nose much more than we do.
 Allowing your dog to sniff on walks is essential as they gather so much information this way and not allowing this is pretty much equal to blindfolding a human whilst they go for a walk.
 Having a good sniff of the lamp-post next to their house is like us checking our Facebook news feed; they can smell who’s recently walked past, what sex they were, how healthy they were etc. With this in mind, as well as allowing your dog to stop and sniff on his daily walks, it’s also great to play scent-work games with him.
-There are lots of toys out there which you can hide your dog’s favourite treats inside and then allow them to sniff them out.
-Dog puzzles, Kong toys, buster cubes and doggy mazes are great fun for both you and your dog as you get the enjoyment of watching your dog problem solve whilst he gets self rewarded by earning the treat once he has figured out how to release it.
+There are lots of dog toys out there which you can hide your dog’s favourite dog treats inside and then allow them to sniff them out.
+Dog puzzles, Kong toys, buster cubes and doggy mazes are great fun for both you and your dog as you get the enjoyment of watching your dog problem solve whilst he gets self rewarded by earning the dog treat once he has figured out how to release it.

 Hide & seek